Samuel Bamford: Poetry and other writings

 Bamford was the author of poetry mostly in standard English, but of those in dialect, several that showed sympathy with the conditions of the working classes became widely popular.
-His Passages in the Life of a Radical (1840–1844) is an authoritative history of the condition of the working classes in the years after the Battle of Waterloo.
+Around 1840 he also became associated with the Sun Inn Group, a collective of fellow working class poets who met regularly at the Sun Inn on Long Millgate in Manchester, where his status as a Peterloo veteran made him an inspiration for younger peers.
+This was also when he authored Passages in the Life of a Radical (1840–1844), his authoritative history of the condition of the working classes in the years after the Battle of Waterloo.

 In 1850, he published Tawk o'Seawth Lankeshur, by Samhul Beamfort, which, following the first one written in standard English, even adds a second title page and publishing information in local dialect.
 It begins:

 Continuing his interest in dialect, he also compiled The Dialect of South Lancashire in 1854.

 Death and legacy

 In the 1871 England Census, taken the year before Bamford's death, he is recorded as living at 109 Hall Street, Harpurhey, as a widower, with a widowed housekeeper, Elizabeth Hilton.

-Bamford died at Harpurhey on 13 April 1872 at the age of 84 and was given a public funeral in Middleton on 20 April, attended by several thousand people.
+Bamford died in Harpurhey on the 13th of April 1872 at the age of 84 and was given a public funeral in Middleton on the 20th, attended by several thousand people.
 A memorial obelisk unveiled in Middleton Cemetery in 1877 reads in part, "Bamford was a reformer when to be so was unsafe, and he suffered for his faith."

 In 2000 The Diaries of Samuel Bamford were released, edited by Robert Poole and a critical Martin Hewitt, according to whom "Bamford's career, not least its virulent anti-Chartism, have tainted him with reformism, and left him to be invoked as an example of the weaknesses and limitations of early nineteenth-century working-class political assertion."

+Influence on Literature

+Samuel Bamford's Passages in the Life of a Radical (1839–41) is widely recognized not only as a historical account of working-class radicalism but also as an influential source for later literary works.
+George Eliot drew extensively on Bamford's writings while researching her 1866 novel Felix Holt, the Radical.
+In her diary, Eliot noted reading passages from Passages in the Life of a Radical during the writing process.
+Bamford’s political views—his advocacy of lawful protest, rejection of violence, emphasis on education, and moral improvement—find clear parallels in the character of Felix Holt, whose political stance closely mirrors Bamford's brand of moderate radicalism.